-We have developed this notice because we want you to feel confident about the privacy and security of your personal information and because we would like to explain how we will use and process it.
-Shelby Finance Limited trading as ‘Dot Dot Loans’ (“we”, “us”, “our”) is your controller and abides by applicable data protection laws.
+We are giving you this notice because we want you to feel confident about the privacy and security of your personal information and because we would like to explain how we will use and process it.
+Shelby Finance Ltd, trading as ‘Dot Dot Loans’ (“we”, “us”, “our”, “Shelby Finance”), is the controller under applicable data protection laws.
 Shelby Finance is a subsidiary of Morses Club Limited.

 Data Protection Officer